EMP White LogoErin Morrison Photography Logo

 Include Announcement on Wedding Website

 State that you will have an unplugged wedding on your website.
 Make sure that you include information about your wedding being an unplugged wedding somewhere on your website.
 You don’t have to give information its own page.
-However, you should certainly provide thorough information about your unplugged wedding in the FAQ section or Details section.
+However, you should provide thorough information about your unplugged wedding in the FAQ or Details sections.

 Add To Your Wedding Program